 3. Down to Earth Farmer’s Market, Multiple Locations

 Down to Earth Markets bring together local farmers and food makers who source locally.
-Plus they invite qualified producers into their markets, giving these local food entrepreneurs a place to sell their products directly to shoppers.
-This year’s market includes brands like La Trafila Pasta, Pickle Licious, Hudson Whiskey, and so many more.
-It opens April 22 and runs through nearly the end of the year!
+Plus they invite qualified producers into their markets, giving these local food entrepreneurs a place to sell their products directly to shoppers, making it one of our favorite farmers markets in NYC.

 4. Tompkins Square Greenmarket, East Village